(Photo: KOBI - July 19, 2018)

 Smoke from surrounding wildfires can be seen throughout the Medford area.
-According to the Air Quality Index, provided by the Department of Environmental Quality (DEQ), Medford is in the 'yellow' moderate zone for air quality.
+Be sure to check the Air Quality Index, provided by the Department of Environmental Quality (DEQ) for air quality before heading out.
 Click here to check the Air Quality Index map.

 Limit exposure and exertion when possible